Bill Cosby: Trial, conviction, and conviction overturn

-Based on incidents in January 2004, Cosby was found guilty on April 26, 2018, of three counts of aggravated indecent assault against Andrea Constand, after a jury trial.
-An initial trial on the charges had ended in mistrial, when the jurors could not reach a unanimous verdict.
-On September 25, 2018, he was sentenced to three to ten years in state prison and a $25,000 fine plus court costs of both trials.
+On April 26, 2018, following a jury trial, Cosby was found guilty of three counts of aggravated indecent assault against Andrea Constand.
+An initial trial on the charges had ended in a mistrial when the jurors could not reach a unanimous verdict.
+On September 25, 2018, he was sentenced to three to ten years in state prison and a $25,000 fine, together with court costs of both trials.
 After a brief period in the Montgomery County Correctional Facility, Cosby was moved to a state prison, SCI Phoenix in Skippack Township, Pennsylvania, on September 25, 2018, where he was confined to a single cell.
 On January 28, 2019, Cosby was moved from administrative segregation into the general population.
 On December 10, 2019, the verdict was upheld by the Pennsylvania Superior Court on the initial level of appeal.

 On June 23, 2020, the Pennsylvania Supreme Court agreed to hear a further level of appeal of Cosby's sexual assault conviction based on questions about testimony from a witness being "more prejudicial than probative".
 The court would hear his appeal on arguments of whether it was proper for the judge to allow five prosecution witnesses to testify in the case about prior, unrelated instances of sexual assault, and to permit the jury to learn of a deposition in which Cosby admitted to giving Quaaludes to other women in the past to facilitate sexual encounters.
 The court also agreed to review whether Cosby's rights were violated by being prosecuted in the Constand matter, after a former prosecutor had informed Cosby that he would not be prosecuted for the assault, resulting in Cosby's agreeing to testify without claiming his self-incrimination privilege in his accuser's civil lawsuit.